Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 ## Conversation Assignment Statuses

-When you have selected an Inbox you will see the corresponding conversations assigned to this Inbox, listed in three groups:
+When you have selected an Inbox you will see the corresponding conversations assigned to this Inbox, listed in following groups:

 - [Mine](#mine)
 - [Unassigned](#unassigned)